NeuralEnsemble/elephant/doc/contribute.rst

 ************************

 After you've set up a development environment, implement a functionality you want to add in Elephant.
-This includes (either of):
+This includes, in particular:

    * fixing a bug;
    * improving the documentation;